 Thirty-one percent of school respondents not currently providing the majority of course materials through a campus-wide textbook rental program, or 17 schools, indicated they are considering offering one in the future.
-The percentage indicating they are considering offering a campus-wide textbook rental program differed by how schools are currently providing course materials for the majority of their students; no equitable access program schools, 29 percent of self-procurement only schools, and 41 percent of self-procurement and inclusive access schools.
+The percentage indicating they are considering offering a campus-wide textbook rental program differed by Seventeen Illinois colleges or universities indicated they are considering offering a campus-wide textbook rental program in the future; 19% of those schools (5 schools) reported the COVID pandemic contributed to that consideration.

+how schools are currently providing course materials for the majority of their students; no equitable access program schools, 29 percent of self-procurement only schools, and 41 percent of self-procurement and inclusive access schools.
 The 17 schools included 10 community colleges, 6 private non-profit schools, and 1 public university.
 Of the seventeen schools that indicated they are considering offering a campus-wide textbook rental program, 19 percent reported the COVID pandemic contributed to their consideration to offer the program in the future - 3 private non-profit schools, and 2 community colleges.